mmoran0032/essentials/PYTHON.rst

 -------------------

 There are a few packages that aren't included in Anaconda, so you'll have to download and install them with ``python3 setup.py install --user``.
+When checking your installed packages, these will still show up, but as a pip- installed package.

 -  **autopep8** (``git@github.com:hhatto/autopep8.git``), a utility that
    automatically converts code to be compliant with PEP8 guidelines.
 Every so